If you are looking for a low maintenance fund for your core portfolio, aggressive hybrid funds fit the bill to perfection

 Among equity funds, aggressive hybrid equity funds have the lowest downside standard deviation.
 Standard deviation is a measure of volatility.
 It measures how much the data points are spread out in relation to the mean.
 Loss SD considers just the downward volatility since we are interested in knowing only the downside risk of equity oriented hybrid funds in relation to other types of funds.

 Aggressive hybrid funds are treated as equity funds by the income tax department.
 Short-term capital gains, that is the gains on selling your investment within a year, are taxed at 15 per cent.
 If they are held for more than a year, they are treated as a long-term capital asset.
 Long-term capital gains from equity funds, in excess of Rs 1 lakh, are taxed at 10 per cent.
-At present, dividends are subject to dividend distribution tax (DDT) at 10 per cent which is deducted by the fund itself.
-However, Budget 2020 has done away with DDT.
-From April 1, 2020, dividends will be added to an investor's income and taxed according to the income tax slab he falls under.
+As for dividend distribution tax (DDT), Budget 2020 has done away with it.
+So all dividends realised from April 1, 2020 onwards will simply be added to an investor's income and taxed according to the tax slab he falls under.
 However, dividend in excess of Rs 5,000 is liable for TDS.

 The tax rules play to the strengths of aggressive hybrid funds.
 Investors otherwise maintaining an equity debt allocation on their own will have to pay capital gains tax whenever they re-balance.
 In aggressive hybrid funds, fund managers do the rebalancing.
 The current tax laws do not have any provision for taxing the fund manager's actions.
 In essence, the fund manager can rebalance the fund's portfolio as much as he likes and still attract no tax.
 Hence, the rate of return of these funds will not get eroded due to rebalancing.